snokvist/wfb_supervisor/REVIEW.md

 # Project Review

 ## Overview
-The codebase provides a small supervisor (`wfb_supervisor.c`) that parses INI-like configuration files, expands placeholders, runs init hooks, launches multiple child processes (optionally wrapped by `sse_tail`), and tears everything down when any child exits or on termination signals.
-It currently builds the `wfb_supervisor` binary.
+The codebase provides a small supervisor (`wfb_supervisor.c`) that parses INI-like configuration files, expands placeholders, runs init hooks, launches multiple child processes, and tears everything down when any child exits or on termination signals.
+It currently builds the `wfb_supervisor` binary and can optionally restart after cleanup with a configurable delay.

 ## Suggested Improvements
-1. **Add shutdown escalation for stubborn children.** `shutdown_all` sends `SIGTERM` to running children and then blocks on `waitpid` without ever escalating to `SIGKILL`.
-If a child refuses to exit, the supervisor will hang indefinitely and skip cleanup hooks.
-Adding a timed second pass that escalates to `SIGKILL` after a grace period would prevent shutdown deadlocks and guarantee cleanup runs.
+1. **Handle `fork` failures after partial startup.** Addressed: startup now records the failing instance, triggers the standard shutdown path, and allows cleanup hooks to run so partially launched children are torn down cleanly.
-2. **Handle `fork` failures after partial startup.** `start_children` calls `die` immediately when a `fork` fails, which exits the supervisor without signalling any instances that were already started.
-That can leave orphaned children and skip cleanup hooks.
-Tracking how many processes have been spawned and reusing the existing `shutdown_all` path on errors would allow a clean rollback when one spawn fails.
+2. **Detect duplicate instance names in config parsing.** Addressed: config parsing rejects repeated `[instance <name>]` sections (case-insensitive), preventing ambiguous logs.
-3. **Detect duplicate instance names in config parsing.** The config loader accepts multiple `[instance <name>]` sections with the same name and treats them as distinct entries.
-This makes logs and SSE naming ambiguous, and auto-assigned SSE ports are consumed even if the logical instance name repeats.
-Recording names as they are added and rejecting duplicates would make misconfigured files fail fast.
+3. **Expose restart limits.** The restart loop currently runs indefinitely when enabled.
+Adding a max-attempts counter or a backoff strategy would help avoid tight restart loops in the face of persistent misconfiguration.